-Price is mostly affected by the property’s size, location and condition.
+Removals prices in London are mostly affected by the property’s size, location and condition.
 Stay alert for any flat or houses which rent price seems unusual for their characteristics, it might be a scam or the actual price might be a lot higher once you show that you’re interested.

 - Property condition

 Finding a property that suits your style and taste for interior design might postpone your move with weeks.
 Instead of looking for the “perfect one”, talk with landlords for the possibility of making improvements on your own and rent a property that is not fully furnished.

 - Moving date

 Changes in schedule or delays with the moving service often occur at a certain time of the day or during specific days of the month.

 At Fantastic Removals, we recommend to our clients to avoid moving out in the morning and the late afternoon if possible.
 Traffic is most busy at that time.

 Choosing the end of the month for your move out date is not the best decision as well.
 The majority of our customers move out on the last day of their previous rent, we suggest doing it two or three days.
 This way you have the option to deal with any possible delays and will avoid the busiest days of the month when others move out too.

 The more you spend on hiring professionals who’re looking for a suitable property, the faster you’ll find one.
 The difference between relying on a professional in the field and looking for a rented house on your own might be a few months.
 If time is of the essence, we suggest you hire a good broker, it will certainly reduce the time required to move into a rented house